Elham Valley Railway: Background

 The South Eastern Railway opened the main line to Ashford in 1842.
 A connection to Folkestone opened the following year and to Canterbury in 1846.
 At the same time, the East Kent Railway was constructing a line from Canterbury to Dover.
 However, the imposing geography of the Elham Valley that connects Canterbury to Folkestone meant that unlike much of Kent, no railway line was proposed to run through it during the Railway Mania of this time.

 The valley was poorly connected to the nearest market towns, Ashford and Canterbury, with the main road being little more than a dirt track.
 Landowners and residents saw that they were isolated in the absence of a railway, and proposed an independent scheme for a line.
 The first prospectus was presented to Parliament in 1865, outlining an "Elham Valley Light Railway Company" which would build a single-line railway starting at Hythe on the coast, running up through the Seabrook valley, through Newington and joining the existing SER and East Kent lines.
 The line was planned as a light railway with a maximum speed of 25 mph.
-It was authorised by Parliament (as the Elham Valley Railway) on 6 August 1866, but serious financial difficulties plagued the scheme due to the national financial crisis, and the project was cancelled.
+It was authorised by Parliament as the Elham Valley Railway Act 1866 (29 & 30 Vict. c. cccxvi) on 6 August 1866, but serious financial difficulties plagued the scheme due to the national financial crisis, and the project was cancelled.
 It was abandoned by a Board of Trade Order on 30 August 1873 because of to "failure to raise sufficient capital".

 The East Kent Railway had since been renamed as the London, Chatham and Dover Railway (LCDR), and developed ideas for a new line from Folkestone to Canterbury.
 The LCDR's chairman James Staats Forbes argued this would provide better connections between Folkestone and Canterbury as passengers would not need to change trains.
 The route would compete with the coastal SER line via Dover that passed by unstable chalk cliffs.
 On 14 November 1875, a severe storm damaged the SER line towards Dover, and in January 1877, a series of storms flooded the track, culminating in the collapse of the Martello Tunnel on 12 January.
 The line was shut until 12 March and did not recover full operation until 30 May.
 During this outage, the LCDR billed the SER for temporary use of its lines.